Transport Accident Commission: Public education campaigns

 A recent safety campaign drew attention to life-saving in-car technologies, such as Electronic Stability Control and curtain airbags.
-The aim of this campaign was to encourage car buyers to ask for these important safety features when purchasing their next car (the TAC has set up a website to promote this, www.howsafeisyourcar.com.au).
+The aim of this campaign was to encourage car buyers to ask for these important safety features when purchasing their next car (the TAC has set up a website to promote this).
 The Victorian Government has mandated this as a future design requirement.

 In 2016, the TAC commissioned the lifelike figure depicting what a human would look like if the species evolved to survive car crashes known as Project Graham.

 Video game advertising campaigns

 On 10 March 2009, the TAC began in-game advertising in Saint's Row 2, and have their slogans featured on banners in Trackmania Nations.

 In Grand Theft Auto IV, there is a homage to the "bloody idiot" slogan.
 If the player gets Niko drunk and makes him drive, either he or his drinking partner will say "Niko, if you drink then drive, you're a bloody idiot".